 Important COVID-19 Update

-Applications for future events beyond 24 August will be accepted and placed on hold.
-Processing will commence when restrictions are eased to a level that accommodates the number of attendees detailed in the application.
+Applications for future events that are not currently allowed, will be accepted and placed on hold.
+Processing will commence when restrictions are eased to a level that accommodates the number of attendees and type of event detailed in the application.

 Council’s Commercial Use of Public Land Policy was adopted in 2018 to provide a framework for Council's consideration of proposals for commercial activities on beaches, parks and other Council-owned or controlled land, and to provide for the appropriate regulation of these activities.